 One option is to have your wedding ring modified to break under pressure.
 A jeweller can make some precise cuts in the back of a ring, almost 90% of the way through and fill it with some weaker metal such as solder.
 Then, under any kind of pressure the ring will simply snap off the finger, without causing any damage to you.
 The down side to this is that it can be expensive and not 100% effective.

-Another option (and my recommendation) would be to consider men’s silicone rings which do a similar things in these situations.
+Another option (and my recommendation) would be to consider men’s silicone rings which do a similar thing in these situations.
 The ring still looks amazing but because of the material used, the ring will simply break under enough pressure.
 At least enough pressure to prevent damage to your precious finger.
 They are also very affordable.

 Image courtesy of Groove Life